healthyregions/SDOHPlace-MetadataManager/README.md

     - most recent; census tract
     - most recent; county
 - Social Vulnerability Index
-    - 2016 county (Sarthak - Needs Review)
+    - 2016 county (Augustyn -  Review)
-    - 2016 census tract (Sarthak - Needs Review)
+    - 2016 census tract (Augustyn -  Review)
+    - 2020 county (Augustyn To Do)
+    - 2020 census tract (Augustyn To Do)
+    - 2018 county (Sarthak To Do)
+    - 2018 census tract (Sarthak To Do)

 ##  Contributors